jorgellopez38/Credit-Card-Fraud/README.md

 ### Steps to Reproduce

 - Clone this repo.
-- Acquire the data from Kaggle
+- Acquire the data from https://www.kaggle.com/datasets/dhanushnarayananr/credit-card-fraud
 - Put the data in the file containing the cloned repo.
 - Run notebook.
 ### Takeaways and Conclusions